Hot as hell.

-3. Alcohol is expensive – and forbidden in many places – and that against every preconception, is a great thing!
+3. Alcohol is expensive – and forbidden in many places – and that against every preconception is a great thing!

 I spent 24 hours in Al Ghurair Rayhaan by Rotana, a five-star hotel next to the Souks and Dubai Creek where alcohol has no place.
 During a whole day, I didn’t feel like leaving the premises and so I got to experience many of its special features without a single drop of booze.
 Yay!

 – An exclusive dinner at its Shayan restaurant, where I tried Persian cuisine’s meat kebabs and other small dishes for the first time in my life.
 Notable design with many private rooms to host small and big parties.
-Excellent service, food and mocktails.
+Excellent service, food, and mocktails.
 I will be back!

 – Breakfast and lunch in Liwan, an all-day dining restaurant with so many international food choices that you’d need a whole month to try them all.

-– My out of this world premium suite with a king size bed, 2 bathrooms (the main one with a luxurious bathtub), a living room that could host a party of 30 and unbelievable dazzling views over Dubai’s Creek, the iconic skyscrapers and Burj Khalifa.
+– My out of this world premium suite with a king size bed, 2 bathrooms (the main one with a luxurious bathtub), a living room that could host a party of 30 and unbelievable dazzling views over Dubai’s Creek, the iconic skyscrapers, and Burj Khalifa.

-Although it was really peaceful and quiet, I had so much trouble falling asleep because of the excitement, since I couldn’t stop going from one side to the other picturing Dubai at night while feeling like Scarlett in Lost in Traslation peeking out of the oversized windows and watching planes taking off every 2 to 5 minutes right in front of my room (not hearing them at all!).
+Although it was really peaceful and quiet, I had so much trouble falling asleep because of the excitement, since I couldn’t stop going from one side to the other picturing Dubai at night while feeling like Scarlett in Lost in Translation peeking out of the oversized windows and watching planes taking off every 2 to 5 minutes right in front of my room (not hearing them at all!).

 I mean, what would you do if you could enjoy this suite for a night?

-4. Brunch is taken seriously in Dubai
+4. Brunch in Dubai is taken seriously

 Actually, the good life can be experienced in so many ways.
-Take for instance, the Four Seasons Resort Dubai at Jumeirah Beach.
+Take, for instance, the Four Seasons Resort Dubai at Jumeirah Beach.

 5. There’s no better way to enjoy Dubai’s Marina than from a boat